Fiona-T/walk-well/README.md

         - Footer: The 'Guide to Mindful Walking' pdf download was added to the footer during development, it is not shown on the wireframes.
 This was added because it improves the user experience by having this guide easily accessible from any page (not just the Get Started section).
         - Footer - position: the wireframes show a fixed footer on all screens.
 However upon researching further, this was bad UX design because, especially on mobile, it would take up too much screen space since the site also has a fixed header.
         - Footer - layout: the footer on mobile view is shown on the wireframes with everything on one row.
 On the finished site the footer is stacked into three rows: social media, newsletter sign up, pdf download.
 This allows more space around the elements and since the footer is not fixed, this does not take
+        - Logo: the wireframes show a logo for the site, however this is not included in the final site as the wordmark sufficed for the purposes of the project.

 ## Features
+---
 ### Existing Features
 - #### Navigation Bar
     - Navigation bar at the top of each page, fixed.
 Name of site and logo on left; menu items on the right.
 Three menu options: Home, Events, Contact Us.
 Different styling for the active page, and for hover and focus.